Cvaniak/Consistent/README.md

 ## Newest update

+The double usage of `join_comments.py` will modify the file twice.
+It needs to be solved.

+## 19.04.2024

 The main idea is ready.
 The diff algorithm for sure needs tweaks and more tests but its something to fix later.
 Now I need a working flow.
 For this I will create CLI tool with options to choose.
 Along the way the implementation of algorithms will probably change as well as JSON format and things I haven't thought about yet.